Coefficient Quivers, $\mathbb{F}_1$-Representations, and Euler Characteristics of Quiver Grassmannians: Introduction

 \begin{nothma}(Proposition \ref{proposition: equivalence of categories}) The categories $\emph{Rep}(Q,\FF_1)$ and $\mathcal{C}_Q$ are equivalent.
 This restricts to an equivalence between $\Rep(Q,\FF_1)_{\nil}$ and the full subcategory of $\mathcal{C}_Q$ whose objects are windings $F:S \to Q$ with $S$ acyclic. \end{nothma}

 The above theorem also provides a conceptual framework to compute the Euler characteristic of a quiver Grassmannian through a base-change functor.
 To be precise, one always obtains a representation of $Q$ over $\mathbb{C}$ from a representation of $Q$ over $\FF_1$ functorially as follows: a finite pointed set $V$ defines a vector space $V_\mathbb{C}$ whose basis is $V-\{0_V\}$.
-This induces a functor for quiver representations which is faithful (but not full in general):
+This induces a functor for quiver representations: